The Weekly: Climate Risk Literacy in Commercial Real Estate

 No one knows this better than local officials whose communities have experienced a catastrophic weather disaster like a flood.
 Amidst the disaster, officials take calls in the middle of the night from panicked homeowners worried that their basements are filling up with storm water or that the nearby creek is overflowing into their backyards.
 These officials host numerous public meetings to address residents’ concerns about what can be done to prevent future catastrophic flooding.
 And officials spend hundreds of hours managing the reconstruction of community infrastructure as well as helping homeowners navigate claims that have been sent to the Federal Emergency Management Agency (FEMA) for things like black mold or basement damage.

-But local leaders don’t always realize the power they have to do more than just react to disasters; they can and should also play a role in preventatively preparing their communities for future weather events.
+But local leaders don’t always realize the power they have to do more than just react to disasters; they can and should also play a role in preventively preparing their communities for future weather events.
 That’s because local government officials are best positioned to know where the pain points are and can best take ownership of rebuilding and planning for future crises through planning and investment.

 Michele Zimmerman, Assistant Public Works Director for Algonquin, IL–a suburb of Chicago– has experienced many of these situations in her 30 years working for the village.
-According to Zimmerman, 20 years ago everything would flood during a typical "1 to 2 inch" rainfall event.
+According to Zimmerman, 20 years ago, everything would flood during a typical "1 to 2 inch" rainfall event.
 Roads were closed, backyards were flooded, and culverts were clogged.
 People had standing water in their yards because detention basins didn’t function well.
 In a typical storm event, the village staff would be all-hands-on-deck to clean storm sewers and backyards, move debris jams out of creeks, and direct traffic away from flooded roads.

 Zimmerman saw an opportunity to change how Algonquin managed water: from reactive crisis management to proactive capacity building.
-In recent years, Algonquin has made intentional resiliency investments that have fundamentally transformed how flooding affects their community.
+In recent years, Algonquin has made intentional resiliency investments that have fundamentally transformed how flooding affects its community.
 Algonquin is one of the rare communities that have invested in resiliency proactively by systematically identifying opportunities to incorporate resilience into their environment to alleviate flooding, enhance public resources, and even save money for Algonquin on maintenance costs.

 Back in 2005, Algonquin’s population was growing, as was the amount of impervious land use (i.e., hardscape like cement, asphalt, houses, shopping strips, etc.) that prevents excess water from infiltrating into the ground.
-Older developments were not designed with stormwater in mind and the net effect was more flooding.
+Older developments were not designed with stormwater in mind, and the net effect was more flooding.
 The default solution in the U.S. at the time was to utilize gray infrastructure–conventional hard materials, typically made of pipes, concrete, steel, and artificial detention basins–to control and store water to address flooding.
 The approach to managing stormwater was also handled at the individual parcel level, rather than taking a watershed view.
 This can result in development eliminating more water storage than it replaces, which can exacerbate flooding.

 Zimmerman had learned of a different approach to water management, one that uses ecological principles to mimic nature to hold and infiltrate water.
 This approach is sometimes referred to as “green infrastructure” or “nature-based solutions” (NBS).
 Algonquin lent itself well to these strategies, as it has many wetlands and streams flowing into the Fox River, which flows through the middle of town.
 County-level requirements were starting to require detention for new developments and encouraged naturalized versions of these solutions (e.g., using native grass in a detention basin to mimic a wetland rather than a turf grass bottom).
 Water infiltrates faster into the ground when native grass is planted versus turf grass.

 Solving flooding is never an easy fix, but developing a watershed plan to identify the problems and opportunities can turn a big problem into manageable steps.
 For Algonquin, there was not a single large project that solved all flooding issues, but rather a programmatic approach that changed how water was managed throughout the whole community over time.
-In 2005, The Algonquin Public Works Department began by completing a natural area inventory plan, which identified the challenges and the opportunities within Algonquin’s watershed.
+In 2005, the Algonquin Public Works Department began by completing a natural area inventory plan, which identified the challenges and the opportunities within Algonquin’s watershed.
 The plan created a roadmap for the community to incorporate resilience one project at a time.
 In 2013, the Village drafted two 319 Watershed Plans to further streamline and direct these resiliency efforts.

 Public education on the benefits of this new approach was another key step for success.
 Zimmerman and her colleagues in the Public Works Department spent time educating the village’s board about the benefits of these approaches over gray alternatives.
 Her team explained that green solutions would not only last longer, but also were cheaper than the gray strategies.
 While the board embraced the strategy quickly, it took residents longer to be sold on the plan.
 Locals who lived next to creeks and detention basins initially pushed back.
 They were resistant to change and did not initially like the aesthetic of native vegetation, which they thought looked like weeds.
 Within 3 to 5 years after a project was implemented, with flooding reduced, residents have started calling the village’s Public Works Department asking for more projects to be done in their neighborhood.
 In particular, they have noted their appreciation for the wildflowers and aesthetic improvements that the projects have brought to their community.